CAAPIM/layer7-operator/docs/gateway.md

-MaintenanceTasks for the OTK database - these are run by calling a Gateway endpoint every x seconds
+MaintenanceTasks for the OTK database are disabled by default

 <table>
     <thead>